What are you inspired by?

 What’s your favourite bit of the process?

 Hmmmn, tricky.
 I love and hate the cutting away.
 It’s very addictive - each little piece cut away pushes you on!
-But when I am trying to translate something into cut paper that’s complex, say the way the leaves are on a tree, or the interweaving of branches or stems, or bike spokes – there are times when it isn’t at all easy and involves a lot of mental and physical discipline.
+But when I am trying to translate something into cut paper that’s complex, say the way the leaves are on a tree, or the interweaving of branches or stems, or bike spokes – there are times when it isn’t at all easy and involves a lot of mental and physical discipline, I have to cut away small areas carefully and feel my way.

 One thing that’s noticeably lovely, is when I make a commissioned piece, or when something is sold.
 The tussle of the making and the engagement of my head and heart in that particular piece of paper is all over, it’s wonderful to let it go and let it exist out there in the world on its own terms.